luckymore0520/EmojiRecorder/README.md

-# EmojiRecorder
+#EmojiRecorder
-A Demo Based On $P Gesture Recognizer
+  A Demo Based On $P algorithm